The Fluidity Series

 As most of my work, this series was conceptualized on the computer, modeled and rendered in C4D utilizing Arnold's unique volume textures as pioneered by Lee Griggs, applied to a female bust that has been volume modeled to have coral for hair.

-This painting is the first of three in this series to relay the powerful message underwater, and bring the concept of the complexity of the reef into the consciousness of our everyday life.
+These paintings relay the powerful message of how fluuid our bodies and lives are and bring the concept of the complexity of the reef into the consciousness of our everyday life.
 The parallels are strong.

 Ever since becoming aware of Dali's Nuclear Mystical works in the early 70's, I have thought the best visualization of the concept of our atomic structure would be observed as a school of fish.
 Not only do our atoms move as a single body, but by our nature, they have a certain flow....as seen by the fish here.